 Mega First Corporation Bhd (3069) - Cash Flow Conversion Efficiency

 Based on the latest financial reports, Mega First Corporation Bhd (3069) has a cash flow conversion efficiency ratio of 0.050x as of September 2025.
 Cash flow conversion efficiency measures how effectively a company's net assets (equity) generate operating cash flow.
 It is calculated by dividing operating cash flow (RM177.22 Million ≈ $44.49 Million USD) by net assets (RM3.54 Billion ≈ $888.65 Million USD).
 A higher ratio indicates that the company is more efficient at using its equity to generate cash flow from its core operations.
+See 3069 days of operational coverage to measure how many days the company can operate on defensive assets alone.

 Mega First Corporation Bhd - Cash Flow Conversion Efficiency Trend (2006–2024)

 This chart illustrates how Mega First Corporation Bhd's cash flow conversion efficiency has evolved over time, based on yearly financial data.
-Read 3069 total debt and obligations for a breakdown of total debt and financial obligations.

 Mega First Corporation Bhd Competitors by Cash Flow Conversion Efficiency